Origins of Bell Punch Company

 Seeking to Expand

-mill building and power from its undershot waterwheel for the medication of cotton fabric and the manufacture of field dressings.
-The directors were persuaded to acquire this property with possession six months after the
+the old mill building and power from its undershot waterwheel for the medication of cotton fabric and the manufacture of field dressings.
+The directors were persuaded to acquire this property with possession six months after

 The company was able to transfer to the country piecemeal in an orderly fashion, and the move was completed by 1922.
 We reproduce an up-to-date aerial photograph of the factory buildings in which the extensions mainly